 Dermatitis is also sometimes known as eczema.
 It is basically just patches of red, dry, painful, itchy skin.
 It really is not comfortable for your dog and so their only response is to try and remove the skin.

-They may bite and excessively scratch, both of which are not useful or effective to actually treating the skin.
+They may bite and excessively scratch, both of which are not useful or effective in actually treating the skin.

 Areas that are commonly affected include...